 Presentation To A Jury

 If your case goes in front of a grand jury, it means you are facing extremely serious charges.
 Our team at Wadkins & Wallace understands the seriousness of the situations that our clients face, and do everything in our power to protect them and their legal rights.
 For us, a grand jury is just an additional opportunity to get the case dismissed.
 If you are facing criminal charges of this nature, you cannot afford to gamble on your lawyer.
 If you’ve received a federal indictment, it’s likely that there’s enough evidence for a conviction.
 The steps you take during the pre-trial period can make all the difference in the outcome of your case.
-For assistance from the team at Wadkins & Wallace, schedule a free and confidential review of your case online or call (706) 221-9451.
+For assistance from the team with at Wadkins & Wallace with your Georgia federal indictments, schedule a free and confidential review of your case online or call (706) 221-9451.